WHAT TO DO AFTER AN AUTO ACCIDENT

 What you do immediately following a car crash can affect your health, safety and legal rights.
 As Minnesota personal injury attorneys who have successfully handled hundreds of auto accident injury claims for over 25 years, this is our advice on what you should do after a collision:

 Warn other drivers.
-You should immediately activate your four-way flashers and, if available, use flares or reflective devices to alert others of your stopped vehicle.
+Activate your four-way flashers and, if available, use flares or reflective devices to alert others of your stopped vehicle.

 Don’t move injured persons.
 It is generally better to keep an injured person stationary until qualified medical personnel arrive, unless that person is in danger of fire, traffic, or other emergency situation.